-Second Masters Degree Requirements
+Second Master's Degree Requirements

-A maximum of twelve (12) semester credit hours of graduate credit earned from the first master's degree may be applied toward the second degree provided that the courses are appropriate for the second master's degree (as determined by the faculty advisor and Dean of the School of Education).
+A maximum of twelve (12) semester credit hours of graduate credit earned from the first master's degree may be applied toward the second degree provided that the courses are appropriate for the second master's degree (as determined by the Chair of Graduate Education and/or the Dean of the School of Education).
 The credit must be from Lincoln Memorial University and must have been earned within the last five years.